garrettsherm/redux-leaderboard/README.md

 ## Build

-Run 'yarn build' to create an optimized build in './build' folder.
+Run 'npm run build' to create an optimized build in './build' folder.

 Run 'npm start' to serve application directly from build folder.

-## Inspired by

-Article by Esther Falayi (https://medium.com/backticks-tildes/setting-up-a-redux-project-with-create-react-app-e363ab2329b8)

-Learn Redux course by Wes Bos (https://learnredux.com/)